winterrdog/shellcode-myner/README.md

     git clone https://github.com/winterrdog/shellcode-myner.git
     ```

-2. You can run this program in 2 ways:
+2. You can install this program like so:

-    * First, using Cargo for both compilation and execution of the program
+    - using `install.sh`:

         ```sh
         cd shellcode-myner
-        cargo run -- <binary_to_inspect>
-        ```

-    * Second, using Cargo for compilation only and then manually run it at the command-line:

-        ```sh
-        cd shellcode-myner
-        cargo build --release
-        ./target/release/shellcode-myner <binary_to_inspect>
+        ./install.sh
         ```
     ## OPTIONAL:
     * You can choose to make a symbolic link for the `shellcode-myner` executable like so: